Efficient Cross-Validation for Sparse Linear Regression: Convex Relaxations of -fold Cross-Validation Error

 \subsection{Bounds on the Prediction Spread}

-Given any $0< \gamma$, it is well-known that Problem~\eqref{eqn:l0l2_training} admits the conic quadratic relaxation:
+Given any $0<\epsilon\leq \gamma$, it is well-known that Problem~\eqref{eqn:l0l2_training} admits the conic quadratic relaxation:

 which is also known as the {perspective relaxation} \citep[][]{ceria1999convex, xie2020scalable}.
-If integrality constraints $\bm{z}\in \{0,1\}^p$ are added to \eqref{eq:persp}, then the resulting mixed-integer optimization problem (MIO) is a reformulation of \eqref{eqn:l0l2_training}, where the logical constraints $z_i=0$ if $\beta_i= 0 \ \forall i \in [p]$ are implicitly imposed via the domain of the perspective function $\beta_i^2/z_i$.
-Moreover, the optimal objective $\zeta_{\text{persp}}$ of \eqref{eq:persp} often provides tight lower bounds on the objective value of \eqref{eqn:l0l2_training} \citep[]{pilanci2015sparse,bertsimas2020sparse, askari2022approximation}, and the optimal solution $\bm{\beta}_{\text{persp}}^*$ is often a good estimator in its own right.
+In the formulation, $\epsilon$ is presumed to be a small number, and the associated regularization term is added to ensure strong convexity.
+Note that here and throughout the rest of the paper, there is an implicit dependence of $\zeta_{\text{persp}}$ on $\epsilon$.
+If integrality constraints $\bm{z}\in \{0,1\}^p$ are added to \eqref{eq:persp}, then the resulting mixed-integer optimization problem (MIO) is a reformulation of \eqref{eqn:l0l2_training}, where the logical constraints {$\beta_i=0$ if $z_i= 0 \ \forall i \in [p]$} are implicitly imposed via the domain of the perspective function $\beta_i^2/z_i$.
+Moreover, the optimal objective $\zeta_{\text{persp}}$ of \eqref{eq:persp} often provides tight lower bounds on the objective value of \eqref{eqn:l0l2_training} \citep[]{pilanci2015sparse,bertsimas2020sparse, askari2022approximation}, and the optimal solution $\bm{\beta}_{\text{persp}}^\star$ is often a good estimator in its own right.
 As we establish in our main results, the perspective relaxation can also be used to obtain accurate approximations of and bounds on the $k$-fold cross-validation error.

 \ag{Our first main result (Theorem~\ref{prop:kfoldspread}) reveals that any optimal solution of \eqref{eqn:l0l2_training} lies in an ellipsoid centered at its continuous (perspective) relaxation, and whose radius depends on the duality gap: }